 The Horniman Residency

 Annual research residency from Artquest in partnership with the Horniman Museum and Gardens.
-The artist selected for the 2018 Horniman Residency is Helena Hunter who will be working with the Natural History and Music Collections at the Museum.
+The artist selected for the 2018 Horniman Residency was Helena Hunter who worked with the Natural History and Music Collections at the Museum.

 Over the course of the residency period Helena Hunter and Artquest will be in conversation about her experiences on the residency.
 In the first of the interviews below, Helena talks about her practice, interdisciplinary collaboration and her project “Falling Birds” which is leading her in explorations of the Horniman Natural History and Musical Instrument collections.

 Helena Hunter works with methods of fictioning and performativity as critical, creative and speculative tools in her art practice.
 Combining visual-poetic text, performance and assemblage her practice seeks to reimagine cultural narratives in relation to objects and forms of materiality.

 Her ongoing project The Institute of Speculative Subjectivities investigates the perceived ‘silence’ or gap in forms of language and representation that occur within human-non-human relations.
 This work blends languages of science with art and fiction to reimagine material agency and forms of ecological knowing.
 This has resulted in a series of artworks with minerals, algae and organisms in a range of settings: from environmental site-based work to natural historical museum collections.
 Helena has a collaborative practice Matterlurgy, with artist Mark Peter Wright and is a member of the international collective Dorio-O.